 We look to lead men who have been captured by addiction or other life-controlling issues to freedom through a Christ-centered discipleship program.

 Once the resident has completed the engagement process, he will enter Phase Two of the nine month program.
-Phase two focuses on servant leadership and cultivating and maintaining healthy relationships.
+Phase two focuses on servant leadership while cultivating and maintaining healthy relationships.

 Phase Three of the program is designed to help reintegrate the resident into society as a functional member.
 Residents are to establish aftercare goals, and build upon the foundation they have obtained during the first six months.
-Part-time employment may be available for phase three residents who qualify.
+Job placement may be available for phase three residents who meet the eligibility criteria.

 Weekly drug screenings will be administered during all phases of the program.